Tepe Yahya: Findings

-radiocarbon dated (calibration method unknown) yielding dates of 2955 BC, 2790 BC, and 3490 BC.
+Over 1,000 steatite pieces from to Period IVB were found, an indication of local manufacturing at Tepe Yahya.
+A steatite mine was discovered near the site.
+The steatite vessels have been discovered across a wide geographic range.
+In addition to Mesopotamia, they have been recovered in Bampur and Shahr-e Sukhteh in the modern Iranian province of Sistan and Baluchestan.
+They were also found in the lower levels at Mohenjodaro in India.
+Steatite bowls with similar motifs are also found on Tarout Island off the Arabian Peninsula, and copies have been found at Umm-an Nar in the Persian Gulf.

-Among the discoveries were two Iron Age platforms from the Achaemenid period.
+Two Iron Age platforms from the Achaemenid period were also discovered.

 Metallurgy

-Four metal artifacts were found at the site, a copper shaft-hole axe from layer IVB5, a copper/lead theriomorphic figurine (listed as being found in IVB), and a copper spearhead from layer IVC2 which was found with a metal vessel containing Jarosite, two large biconical heulandite beads, and an alabaster vessel.
+Tepe Yahya was a site of early metallurgy.
+Four metal artifacts were found at the site: a copper shaft-hole axe from layer IVB5; a copper/lead theriomorphic figurine from IVB; a copper spearhead from IVC2; and a metal vessel containing jarosite along with two large biconical heulandite beads, and an alabaster vessel from IVC2.
 The 10.6% lead content of the figurine shows that it was actually from the Late Uruk period.

-A related site is Tal-i-Iblis, where early metallurgy has also been attested.
+Early metallurgy has also been attested at the related Tal-i-Iblis site in Kerman province.